 But, I guess the view is very different from the other side of the mirror.

 I came across Mark Lawrence’s Self Published Fantasy Blog Off (SPFBO) back in 2016, completely by chance.
-Because I like Mark’s books and I wanted to support what he was doing, I submitted two books on a bit of a whim (FIONN: DEFENCE OF RÁTH BLÁDHMA and LIATH LUACHRA: THE GREY ONE) and promptly forgot about it.
-Generally speaking, I’m not a fantasy writer so much as a writer of Irish mythological fiction.
+Because I like Mark’s books and I wanted to support what he was doing, I submitted two books to get the numbers up (FIONN: DEFENCE OF RÁTH BLÁDHMA and LIATH LUACHRA: THE GREY ONE) and then promptly forgot about it.
+Generally speaking, I’m not a fantasy writer so much as a writer of Irish fiction based on mythology.
 This contains substantial elements of fantasy so my books occasionally get lumped into the ‘fantasy’ category but it’s by no means a perfect fit.
 [Please note, Amazon – your categories need work!]

 As a slightly abstract finalist however, it’s been quite interesting to watch the competition unfurl.
 At first, I’d occasionally drift over to Mark Lawrence’s website to see how/if things were progressing.
-Later of course, the twitter account I’d set up to facilitate our annual Celtic Mythology Short Story Competition was hijacked by fellow SPFBO authors (you know who you are, you bastards!) obliging me to spend many hours of unproductive activity gigging over my keyboard like an inbred teen.
+Later of course, the twitter account I’d set up to facilitate one of our writing competitions, was hijacked by fellow SPFBO authors obliging me to spend many hours of unproductive activity gigging over my keyboard like an inbred teen.

-Meanwhile, back in reality, far away from the land of publishing, my alter-ego – mild-mannered concept designer and strategic analyst Brian O’Sullivan – couldn’t help but notice some interesting patterns that related to the particular dynamics of this unique competition.
+Meanwhile, back in reality, far away from the land of publishing, my alter-ego – mild-mannered conceptual designer, Brian O’Sullivan – couldn’t help but notice some interesting patterns that related to the particular dynamics of this unique competition.
 He’s done his best to summarise these below.

 One characteristic that’s immediately obvious with the SPFBO is the diversity of reading tastes amongst the reviewers.
 One reviewer might absolutely LOVE a book, others might hate it.
 Others again might be all a bit …’meh’ about it.

 In the final phase of the SPFBO, once the three hundred contenders had been reduced to ten and the scores started to appear on Mark’s spreadsheet, the diversity of review blogger taste became far more visible.
-As the competition progressed, it was interesting to watch some books like THE GREY BASTARDS, PATH OF FLAMES and LARCOUT receive remarkably consistent scores whereas others like OUTPOST, PATERNUS or ASSASSIN’S CHARGE seemed to experience a much wider fluctuation, depending on the individual tastes of the reviewer.
+As the competition progressed, it was interesting to watch some books like THE GREY BASTARDS, PATH OF FLAMES and LARCOUT receive remarkably consistent scores, whereas others like OUTPOST, PATERNUS or ASSASSIN’S CHARGE seemed to experience a much wider fluctuation, depending on the individual tastes of the reviewer.
 Interestingly, if you look at the score detail a bit more closely, you can actually see how some review blogs have quite a narrowly defined spectrum of what they like whereas others are far broader.
-Occasionally, this can be explained by the fact that some review blogs have a number of different SPFBO reviewers but this wasn’t always the case.
+Occasionally, this can be explained by the fact that some review blogs have a number of different SPFBO reviewers whereas others are operated by a single person (generally putting limits on overall taste preferences).
 Bring human, there’s also a genuine possibility of reviewers being influenced by the scores of their peers but, in fairness, any incidence of this appeared low (if at all).

 For me, this wide range of tastes was one of the more interesting dynamics of the competition.
 Whereas for some reviewers you could see a slight trend of “every book but the one I chose wasn’t great”, for others there was really no way you could even hazard a guess as to what kind of score you were about to receive.
 This made the competition far more exciting.